polandy/ambient-jenkins-statuuus/README.md

 # ambient-jenkins-statuuus
 ambient-jenkins-statuuus is a little python project to show the states of jenkins builds on a [BlinkyTape](https://github.com/Blinkinlabs/BlinkyTape).

+# Requirements
+* Python 2.7.9
+* [Python Jenkins](https://python-jenkins.readthedocs.io/en/latest/), a python wrapper for the Jenkins REST API
+* [pySerial](https://pythonhosted.org/pyserial/), a module that encapsulates the access for the serial port

 ## Config
 All the configuration happens in the file `config.py`:
 ```